Is it time to refresh your board network?

 Qualify the contacts in your board network

 Once collated, grade your relationship’s ‘quality and depth’ with each contact.
 A simple “A, B, C” ranking will suffice.
 An “A” contact is someone you feel is definitely an advocate or champion of yours – someone who, without question, will have positive things to say about you.
 “C” contacts are individuals whom you do not know very well at all.
-“B” contacts are those who you know reasonably well, or very well but are not necessarily individuals you would consider advocates or champions.
+“B” contacts are those whom you know reasonably well, or very well, but are not necessarily individuals you would consider advocates or champions.

 Step 2 – Connect (or re-connect) with the right approach